taibayard/react_apis_heroku_global/01-fetch.md

 - Describe what an API is and why we might use one.
 - Explain the common role of JSON on the web.
-- Introduce the native ES6 `fetch()` method to make GET requests for data.
-- Render a React component using data loaded from a `fetch()` request.

 ## What is an API?